Borderline Personality Disorder vs Bipolar: Is BPD Worse?

 Symptoms of Borderline Personality Disorder

-• Chronic feelings of loneliness and fears of being alone
+- Chronic feelings of loneliness and a fear of being alone

-It’s important to note that intense stress or emotion can trigger many of these symptoms, even when these situations may appear normal or somewhat minor to others.
+It’s important to note that intense stress or emotions can trigger many of these symptoms, even when these situations may appear normal or somewhat minor to others.

 The severity and number of symptoms an individual with Borderline Personality Disorder experiences will also vary from person to person.